How Rent to Own Works: A Guide

 Con #1: Undergo Strict Regulations

-During the lease, buyers face strict regulations; punctuality is heavily stressed.
+During the lease, buyers face strict regulations.
+Punctuality is heavily stressed.
 If you don’t stay up to date with rent, even if you’re just one day late, it could have serious consequences.
-Your rent credit may become void, making it harder for you to afford the down payment at the end of the lease.
+The seller could void your rent credit for the month.
+Meaning, that month’s premium payment wouldn’t count toward the cost of the home.
 Let’s see how late payments affect equity when renting to own:

 Tom has monthly rent credit of $300, however, during his 36-month rent period, he made nine late payments.
 As a result, Tom would lose $2,700 total towards the cost of the house (see below).